ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 - `Component`: Component that manages the linear displacement between the incoming beam and the component without affecting the beam (e.g. a slit)
 - `TiltingComponent`: Component manages the angle and distance between the incoming beam and the component without affecting the beam.
 This allows the component to stay perpendicular to the beam as well as centred (e.g. point detector on SURF/CRISP)
 - `ReflectingComponent`: Component manages the angle and distance between the incoming beam and the component, outgoing beam is reflected from this angle (assumes infinitely long reflector at angle and distance from the incoming beam) (e.g. supermirror)
+- `BenchComponent`: Component a reflectometry bench.
+The bench has an angle and height of the position which it pivots about, usually the sample, and a seesaw, which is a value added and subtracted from its two jacks.
+The seesaw axis must always be autosaved because it can not be worked out independently of the angle.
 - `ThetaComponent`: Component manages the angle between the incoming beam and the outgoing beam at the sample position.
     - The readback calculates the angle to the theoretical beam intercept of another component (ignoring any positional offset on that component).
 The component used is the first component on the list of the theta component (as defined in the configuration) that is in the beam.
 For example, a beamline may contain an analyser followed by a detector.
 If the analyser is in the beam, theta is the angle of the beam to the analyser, otherwise it is the angle to the detector.
     - The setpoint works in the same way as the ReflectingComponent except that it will update the beam path of components which define its angle even in disabled mode.